BLopo20/Parkinson-s-Disease-Datasets/README.md

 This dataset contains data from voice recordings during spontaneous dialogue and text reading of subjects with PD and HC.

-A Motorola Toto G4 Smartphone was used as a recording device through a "Toggle Recording App".
-This app's voice capturing service runs in the background of the recording device and trigers voice recordings with on and off hook signals of the Smartphone.
+A Motorola Moto G4 Smartphone was used as a recording device through a "Toggle Recording App".
+This app's voice capturing service runs in the background of the recording device and triggers voice recordings with on and off hook signals of the smartphone.
 The following workflow is used to perform the recordings:
 - Ask the participant to relax a bit and to make a phone call to the test executor (off-hook signal triggered);
 - Ask the participant to read out “The North Wind and the Sun”;
-- Depending on the constitution of the participant ask to read out “Tech.
+- Depending on the constitution of the participant, ask to read out “Tech.
 Engin.
 Computer applications in geography snippet”;
 - Start a spontaneous dialog with the participant, the test executor starts asking random questions about places of interest, local traffic, or personal interests if acceptable;
 - Test executor ends call by farewell (on-hook signal triggered).